James E. Burke

 James Edward Burke (February 28, 1925 – September 28, 2012) was an American businessman who was the chief executive officer (CEO) of Johnson & Johnson (J&J) from 1976 to 1989, where he worked for forty years.
 The company's revenue tripled to more than $9 billion under his tenure.

-Burke was best known as head of Johnson & Johnson during the 1982 Chicago Tylenol murders, after which he chose to recall 31 million bottles of Tylenol at the expense of $100 million, ultimately relaunching the product with a tamper-proof design.
+Burke was best known as the head of Johnson & Johnson during the 1982 Chicago Tylenol murders, after which he chose to recall 31 million bottles of Tylenol at the expense of $100 million, ultimately relaunching the product with a tamper-proof design.
 His actions became a prominent case of successful crisis management, and have served as a standard case study for numerous business practices.

 In 2000, he was one of few CEOs to be awarded the Presidential Medal of Freedom.
 In 2003, Fortune magazine named Burke as one of the greatest CEOs in history.

 Early life and education

 Burke was born in Rutland, Vermont, on February 28, 1925, to James Burke, a former marble salesman turned insurance salesman, and Mary Barnett Burke, a homemaker.
 He was raised middle-class in the small town of Slingerlands, New York, near Albany.
 Multiple members of his family were later successful in business.
 Burke's younger brother, Daniel, became president of the American Broadcasting Company (ABC).
 His two sisters, Phyllis Davis and Sidney Burke Carroll, were a cosmetics executive and lawyer, respectively.
 One nephew, Stephen Burke, is the senior executive vice president of Comcast and chairman of NBCUniversal.

-As a child, Burke collected and sold daffodils found near his Albany home—afraid that they "were going to waste"—and offered a portion of the profits to the field owner.
+As a child, Burke collected and sold daffodils found near his Albany home and offered a portion of the profits to the field owner.
 He also peddled Christmas trees and strawberries.
 "I was a marketing person beginning in fourth grade," Burke recalled.
 He was influenced by his father, who taught each of his children to debate.

 After being educated at the Vincentian Institute, a rigorous Catholic high school in Albany, Burke attended the College of the Holy Cross, where he was a member of the college's Naval Reserve Officers Training Corps (NROTC) program, along with yearbook, band, and business clubs.
 During World War II, he served as an ensign in the United States Navy and commanded a landing craft tank (LCT) in the Pacific Theater.

 Burke returned to Holy Cross after the war, graduating in 1947 with a Bachelor of Science (B.S.) in economics, and writing a senior thesis titled "Federal Trade Commission and Advertising."
 He then enrolled in Harvard Business School and earned a Master of Business Administration (M.B.A.) in 1949.
 Many of Burke's classmates at Harvard also became prominent business leaders, including Thomas Murphy, chair and CEO of ABC.
 Years later, in a 1991 conversation at the Academy of Management, Burke said that he learned more of business through the undergraduate program at Holy Cross than he did throughout business school.